 Spruce up the copy, freshen up the photos.
 If you have a view of the park, make sure it's a winter view, not a leafy green middle-of-July shot.
 Put some holiday bling into the thumbnails.
 Sparkling and twinkling gets attention—but don't go overboard, as too much holiday kitsch can turn off buyers.

-2. Be flexible about viewing times.
+3. Be flexible about viewing times.
 Sticking to rigid open house dates is a mistake.
 You have to be able to accommodate a buyer's (or even a renter's) schedule.
 Weekend open houses make much less sense during the period around Christmas.
 Give buyers a chance to see the apartment early in the morning or in the evening, and be sure that your broker understands just how important this ease of access is.

-3. Plan a special event.
+4. Plan a special event.
 Gary Malin of Citi Habitats suggests that since “the holidays are a perfect time for a party, invite your neighbors over for drinks and make sure that they know that your apartment is on the market.
 Word of mouth is a powerful tool, so let your friends and neighbors be your advocates.”

 Halstead's Feldman has her own ideas for a party, this one for brokers and their buyers.
 First, schedule it so that it's easy for them to pop in and out of quickly.
-Include prizes linked to the holiday, the neighborhood and what the guests are interested in.
+Include prizes linked to the holiday, the neighborhood, and what the guests are interested in.

 Doug Perlson of Real Direct suggests coming in “just below the natural search break.
 If the competition is selling at $615,000 and the listing break [on a website] is $600,000, you may want to come in just below it.”

-6. Consider increasing the commission percentage to brokers: In the last year, Elliman's Ski sold two apartments above asking price—one in Astoria and one in East Harlem—where the seller agreed to give an 8 percent commission (rather than the standard 6 percent), splitting it 50-50 with the buyers' brokers and the listing agent.
+7. Consider increasing the commission percentage to brokers: Ski says he sold two apartments above asking price—one in Astoria and one in East Harlem—where the seller agreed to give an eight percent commission (rather than the standard six percent), splitting it 50-50 with the buyers' brokers and the listing agent.

-Very recently, he served as the listing agent for a Chelsea apartment that was on the market for one week and had an accepted offer by the end of the first open house.
+Recently, he served as the listing agent for a Chelsea apartment that was on the market for one week and had an accepted offer by the end of the first open house.
 It also had an 8 percent broker commission attached to it.

 "While fresh flowers and bread baking in the oven may make a wonderful first impression, buyers are too savvy to be fooled.
 It's the well-organized kitchen counters, sparkling floors and woodwork, and spanking clean bathroom that really count," says Sharon McIntosh, President of The McIntosh Company.
 "There is no doubt that a clean, fresh-looking apartment sells faster and at a higher price than one that looks tired and beaten up.
 We're talking thousands of dollars difference."

-She suggests that you rent a storage bin for your clutter, organize your clothes in the closets so that the space looks bigger, paint the walls, wax the floors, or have them redone.
-Wash the windows, use high-wattage lightbulbs, give up fish and cigars for the duration and “when the broker is due to arrive with the client, leave!
+She suggests that you rent a storage bin for your clutter, organize your clothes in the closets so that the space looks bigger, paint the walls, and wax the floors, or have them redone.
+Wash the windows, use high-wattage light bulbs, give up fish and cigars for the duration and “when the broker is due to arrive with the client, leave!
 And take your children and the dogs with you.”

 If you're trying to rent out your place in the next month or two, you may want to: